-Increased demands for broadband services.
-Demand for broadband services such as IIJ FiberAccess/F, IIJ DSL/F and IIJ DSL/A is steadily increasing as the services are used more often to connect corporate branches and remote offices.
-For access lines, the services use ADSL lines with a maximum speed of 47 Mbps or optical lines with a maximum speed of 100 Mbps, 200 Mbps or 1 Gbps.
-The number of contracts for our broadband services increased to 62,926 as of March 31, 2015 from 56,384 for the previous fiscal year end.
+Continuous demand for broadband services.
+Demand for broadband services such as IIJ FiberAccess/F, IIJ DSL/F and IIJ DSL/A is steady as the services are used to connect corporate branches and remote offices.
+For access lines, the services use ADSL lines with a maximum speed of 47 Mbps or optical lines with a maximum speed of 1Gbps.
+The number of contracts for our broadband services increased to 75,932 as of March 31, 2016 from 62,926 for the previous fiscal year end.
 We also expect that demand for broadband services should contribute to an increase in our outsourcing services and systems integration revenues as usage and implementation of these connectivity services increase the demand for outsourcing services such as security services and network systems integration.

-Although we do not expect prices of Internet connectivity services to increase in the fiscal year ending March 31, 2016, we anticipate that corporate customers' demand for broader bandwidth and mobile data communications services should contribute to our revenue growth as the use of mobile data communications and broadband by corporate customers expands.
+Although we do not expect prices of Internet connectivity services for enterprise to increase in the fiscal year ending March 31, 2017, we anticipate that corporate customers' demand for broader bandwidth and mobile data communications services should contribute to our revenue growth as the use of broadband and mobile data communications by corporate customers expands.
 We also plan to focus on acquiring new customers as well as increasing the bandwidth of existing customers by maintaining the quality of our services to differentiate them from those of our competitors.